mvaganov/CmdLineAsteroids/notes.md

 draw a horizontal arrow extending to the right

 ### voice
-if that ray crosses the polygon's edges an odd number of times, then the point is inside of the polygon the inner loop checks if the ray from pt crosses an edge
+if that ray crosses the polygon's edges an odd number of times, then the raycast came from inside of the polygon the inner loop checks if the ray crosses an edge
 	first check to see if the point is in range of the edge at all then do the math to test if the ray's x intersection is on the edge

 Finding the bounding rectangle of the polygon is also not straight forward, so we should have a function
-	it check every point, looking for the minimum and maximum values the minimum and maximum values are output that as a bounding box This method can fail if the polygon is not correctly formed.
-This TryGet pattern is common in C# when failure is possible.
+	it checks every point's location, looking for the minimum and maximum x/y values the minimum and maximum values are given as output, as the opposite corners of a bounding box This method can fail if the polygon is not correctly formed.

-With this we can create a draw method for polygons

 ### scene
 Program.cs
 ```
 ...
 		public static void DrawPolygon(Vec2[] poly, char letterToPrint) {
-			PolygonShape.TryGetAABB(poly, out Vec2 start, out Vec2 end);
+			if (!PolygonShape.TryGetAABB(poly, out Vec2 start, out Vec2 end)) {
+				return;
+			}
 			for (int y = (int)start.y; y < end.y; ++y) {
 				for (int x = (int)start.x; x < end.x; ++x) {
 					if (x < 0 || y < 0) { continue; }